 Let The Heat Reach You

 Dust or vacuum radiators, baseboard heaters, and furnace duct openings often and keep them free of obstructions like furniture, carpets, and drapes.
 You can have the ducts cleaned by a professional, in the event you feel your ducts are particularly dirty.
+Keep your doors between rooms open so that there is adequate air flow throughout the unit.
+5. Keep cabinet doors open in kitchen and baths to allow the warm air to circulate around the water pipes.
+Keep small space heaters away from curtains, bedclothes, furniture, etc…anything that can catch fire.

 Close Your Fireplace Dampers

 An open fireplace damper pulls warm air (air you've paid to heat) from the house, and sends it outside, wasting energy and money...even when there is no fire.
 Remember to only close dampers after the ashes have gone cold.
+Do not overload your fireplace.

 Keep the Warmth In and Cold Air Out